mpampuch/nextflow-notes/README.md

 Sometimes you'll have a filepath you want to use in your workflow (e.g. `path/to/some/file`).
 It's a good idea to check the class of your file because it may be a string instead of a file object.

+Turning your file path into a path object is important because it helps Nextflow provision and stage your data.

 Example:

 ```nextflow